ANNACRNN/REBOUND_fragmentation/README.rst

  If either code is used please cite Childs & Steffen 2022 (MNRAS).

- For questions, comments or bugs please email childsa6@unlv.nevada.edu
+ For questions, comments or bugs please email anna.childs@northwestern.edu

+Acknowledgements:
+I thank Hanno Rein for his assistance in the develoment of this code.
+I thank Noah Ferich, Agustín Dugaro and Haniyeh Tajer for assistance with debugging.